AdaCore/spark2014/docs/lrm/source/introduction.rst

 Pragma Assume informs the proof system that the assumed expression is always True and so the prover does not attempt to prove it.
-In general pragma Assune should be used with caution but it acts as a pragma Assert when the subprogram code is run.
+In general pragma Assume should be used with caution but it acts as a pragma Assert when the subprogram code is run.
 Therefore, in a subprogram that is tested it acts as an extra test.